sentry-demos/tracing/README.md

 # tracing
 SDK Tracing between a React javascript app and back-end Flask app.
 For prod deployment this uses GCP's Cloud Build, Cloud Container Registry and Cloud Run.
 See troubleshooting for how to run individually and work with the cloudbuild.yaml.

-Future development include:
-- adding more microservices in the back-end stack
-- updated front-end
-- use in conkunction with Discover

 ## Setup
 #### Versions
 this was tested on: